Learning tensor-based features for whole-brain fMRI classification

 Qiquan Shi

-PhD Student (now at Huawei)
+PhD Student (now an AI Researcher at Huawei)

 Haiping Lu